Climate Jargon

 Climate anxiety: Worries created by climate change or forecasts of climate change

-Climate change: Long-term changes to Earth’s weather caused by human activity, including global warming, rainfall changes, and ocean acid increases
+Climate change: Long-term changes to Earth’s weather caused by people, including global overheating and increases in ocean acid

 Climate change adaptation: Adjusting to the effects of climate change

-Climate change feedbacks: Loops that make climate change worse as climate changes more
+Climate change feedbacks: Climate changes that make climate change worse

-Climate change mitigation: Actions to reduce greenhouse gases
+Climate change mitigation: Actions to reduce climate pollution

-Climate change vulnerability: How humans and nature could be harmed by climate change
+Climate change vulnerability: How people and nature could be harmed by climate change

-Climate crisis: Urgent need for immediate action to reduce the harms of climate change
+Climate crisis: Urgent need for immediate action to reduce climate change

-Climate coach: Someone who helps others switch appliances to electric
+Climate coach: Someone who helps people switch to electric appliances or electric cars

-Climate guilt: Feeling guilty about your greenhouse gases
+Climate guilt: Feeling guilty about making climate change worse

-Climate impact: Effects of something on our climate, like burning coal for heat and power
+Climate impact: Harmful effects of something on our climate

-Climate lag: Delay between something that causes climate change, and actual climate changes
+Climate lag: Delay between something that causes climate change, and actual changes in our climate

 Climate migration: When climate change forces people to move

-Climate model: Complex software running on giant computers used to forecast climate change
+Climate model: Complex computer software that forecasts climate change

 Climate refugees: People forced to move because of climate change

-Climate skeptic: Someone who doesn’t believe that climate change is happening, or that humans are causing it, or that it’s a big problem
+Climate skeptic: Someone who doesn’t believe that climate change is happening, or that people are causing it, or that it’s a big problem

 Climate silence: Silence about climate change, based on the mistaken belief that most people don’t want to reduce climate change

-Climate sensitivity: How much our climate will change after changes in greenhouse gases
+Climate sensitivity: How much our climate will change after changes in climate pollution

 Climatic zones: Areas of the Earth with similar climate, like deserts or tundra